 *Note: - Most pensioners or persons who pay rent and have dependent children will have their rent assistance paid by Centrelink as part of their Family Tax Benefit.Back to top

-The maximum amount of rent assistance you can receive depends on whether you are single or a member of a couple, as the rent assistance reduction amount depends on the amount of disability pension or permanent impairment payment received that exceeds the income free area multiplied by the amount of the taper rate applicable to the person’s income support payment.
+The maximum amount of rent assistance you can receive depends on whether you are single or a member of a couple, as the rent assistance reduction amount depends on the amount of Disability Compensation Payment or permanent impairment payment received that exceeds the income free area multiplied by the amount of the taper rate applicable to the person’s income support payment.
 This results in the amount of rent assistance being reduced by 50 cents for each dollar in excess of the rent assistance income free for a person assessed under the standard rules, or reduced by 40 cents per dollar for a person assessed under the transitional rules.Back to top

 Example of the disability income rent test for a single assessment